 UL Listed products have been tested by Underwriters Laboratories, which is a safety consulting company.
 AHAM-certified units have passed performance evaluations by Association of Home Appliance Manufacturers.

 3. How much does a through-the-wall air conditioner cost?

 Cost is another important consideration.
 The wall ACs in our comparison range between about $400 and $800.
 Our side-by-side comparison will help you find the unit with the features you need at the most reasonable price.

 4. Wall-mounted AC units operation modes

-Regardless of which air conditioner you purchase, you want one with customizable modes you can match to your preferences.
-Choose a unit with cooling modes, fan-only modes and adjustable fan speeds.
+Regardless of which air conditioner you purchase, you want one with customizable modes that can match your preferences.
+Choose a unit with cooling modes, fan-only modes, and adjustable fan speeds.
 If you live in a humid environment, look for one with a dehumidifying mode that pulls excess moisture out of the air.
 If you plan to use the air conditioner while you sleep, consider a model with a sleep mode, which gradually raises the temperature during the night, helping save energy while keeping you comfortable.